JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: ok. because of whatever i did there, i have a Principled BSDF putting green on the model

-and to the left of it a directory yes it uses a default
+NS: and to the left of it a directory yes it uses a default

 JR: yes
 JR: so somewhere in the folders i would find a texture?

-so the whole thing should look like this [https://gyazo.com/934ad46dfeeeb326a711fc3bba5ef4c0](https://gyazo.com/934ad46dfeeeb326a711fc3bba5ef4c0)
+NS: so the whole thing should look like this [https://gyazo.com/934ad46dfeeeb326a711fc3bba5ef4c0](https://gyazo.com/934ad46dfeeeb326a711fc3bba5ef4c0)

 ![](/assets/p2.png)

-now find the texture to use
-and upload that
+NS: now find the texture to use and upload that

 JR: into SL you mean?

-If you have one in SL you need to download it you need to find a local texture in your computer to use
+NS: If you have one in SL you need to download it you need to find a local texture in your computer to use

 JR: i have a texture on my desktop, what should i do with it?
 JR: i see it in the directory window

-yes under that
+NS: yes under that
 there is a texture display window and you need the texture to appear int hat you see 3 lines